camunda/camunda-docs-manual/content/update/minor/714-to-715/_index.md

 1. For administrators and developers: [Changed filter criterion label in Cockpit](#changed-filter-criterion-label-in-cockpit)
 1. For developers: [Adjustments in Metrics](#adjustments-in-metrics)
 1. For developers: [DMN Model API generates DMN 1.3 diagrams](#dmn-model-api-generates-dmn-1-3-diagrams)
+1. For administrators and developers: [Embedded Forms Preview in Cockpit](#embedded-forms-preview-in-cockpit)

 This guide covers mandatory migration steps as well as optional considerations for the initial configuration of new functionality included in Camunda Platform 7.15.